shopware/docs/products/extensions/b2b-components/shopping-lists/concepts/entities-and-schema.md

 ### Line item

-The Shopping lists line item represents a set of products.
-These products are line items of the shopping list.
+he Shopping List Line Item represents individual products within a shopping list.
+Each product in the shopping list is considered a line item.

 ## Schema